Rethymnon Town Crete

 Walking Around Rethymnon

-The Minaret of the Neratze Mosque (right) from 1657, was built on the Venetian church of Santa Maria, and is now used as a music school.
+The Minaret of the Neratze Mosque from 1657, was built on the Venetian church of Santa Maria, and is now used as a music school.

 The tight old harbour of Rethymnon with its many Venetian townhouses and restaurants is quite touristy and touts can be a little too eager, it leads on to the lighthouse, and on to the long sandy town beach to the east.